ericmjl/thesis/thesis.md

 ## Engineering

 Algorithms developed in the academic world often require "just some engineering" to be made ready for deployment to the real-world.
-It remains on my personal wish-list to have turned this reassortment detection algorithm into a standalone software package, not unlike BEAST or GiRaF.
-I am thankful for the Influenza Research Database for contacting us for a consultation as they consider implementing the software in their backend.
+It remains on my personal wish-list to have turned this reassortment detection algorithm into a standalone software package, similar to BEAST or GiRaF.
+At the moment, the Influenza Research Database team, led by Prof. Richard Schuermann at the JCVI, is considering incorporating the reassortment detection code as part of their software.

 ### Automation